PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 ## Simple DDP Script

-The following can be used for debugging and provides a simple intro to DPP:
+The following can be used as a simple use case of DPP:

 ```python
 import os